Tsinghua-MARS-Lab/InterSim/README.md

 "Simulation Finished!"

+## With default relation predictor

+InterSim leverages a pretrained default relation predictor by default.
+You can turn off the relation predictor by setting `predict_relations_for_ego` in the config to `false` and all agents will yield to the conflict by default (potential dead lock warning).

+The deafult relation predictor requires loading a pre-trained model.
+You can download this model from [Google Drive](https://drive.google.com/drive/folders/1oDkIcttHwcaFSir1L02tp2U8mX20NEk1?usp=sharing).
+Note this model was trained with WOMD and will not work properly on NuPlan dataset.

 ## Check results

 The default path for simulation results is `./sim_result/`.
 Inside this folder, you should see a folder named after the starting time of your simulation in a month-day-hour-minute format.
 The simulation results are orgnized in the following way: